osohq/oso/docs/content/any/project/changelogs/NEXT.md

 #### Other bugs & improvements

-- Fixed a bug that caused "UnhandledPartial" errors in some valid policies that unified two variables that both have constraints.
+- Fixed a bug that caused `UnhandledPartial` errors in some valid policies that unified two variables that both have constraints.